 Most of the people I've surveyed haven't finished their novel because they didn't have an outline.
 Would you drive to a new place without a map -- or GPS?
 I definitely wouldn't because I'd get lost in a heartbeat.
 Um, I get lost with GPS ...
 So, why would you want to spend grueling hours writing pages and pages of words if you didn't know where the story was going, how the character was changing, or how to reach the final destination?

 Why do I need an Outline Coach?

-If you haven't written an outline, the mere thought of plotting out story beats and creating a story arc, as well as a character arc can be extremely overwhelming.
-I still panic when I'm starting a new book, but once I start the process, the world of creativity opens up and the possibilities become endless.
+If you haven't written an outline or have trouble focusing, the mere thought of plotting out story beats and creating a story arc, as well as a character arc can be overwhelming.
+I still panic when I'm starting a new book, but once I start the outlining process, the world of creativity opens up and the possibilities become endless.
 I want to help you experience this joy.
-I will make the outlining process fun, interactive, and a lot less painful.
+I will make the outlining process fun, interactive, and less painful.

 What does an Outline Coach do?

 I will work with you to build your story outline from the genesis to the final resolution.

 - Go through important questions about character motivation